popstas/windows-mqtt/README.md

-# Windows MQTT - control Windows PC with MQTT
+# Control PC with MQTT

+Tested on Windows 10 and Ubuntu Desktop 20.04

 ## Features (modules)
 ### audio